andrewletten/rescomp/README.md

 -   Resource dynamic (chemostat, logistic and/or pulsed)
 -   Resource type (substitutable or essential)
 -   Continuous or intermittent mortality (e.g. serial transfer)
--   Time dependent consumption parameters
+-   Time dependent growth and consumption parameters
 -   Delayed consumer introduction times

 See `?spec_rescomp` for all argument options.